ceph/ceph/doc/rados/configuration/mclock-config-ref.rst

 mClock Config Options
 ---------------------
+.. important:: These defaults cannot be changed using any of the config subsytem commands like *config set* or via the *config daemon* or *config tell* interfaces.
+Although the above command(s) report success, the mclock QoS parameters are reverted to their respective built-in profile defaults.

 When a built-in profile is enabled, the mClock scheduler calculates the low level mclock parameters [*reservation*, *weight*, *limit*] based on the profile enabled for each client type.
 The mclock parameters are calculated based on